William Everhart: Politics

 Everhart was a member of the Whig Party.
 As he became more wealthy and established, he also became more involved in politics.
 Everhart served as West Chester's Chief Burgess in 1836 and 1837, and was elected to Congress as a Whig in 1852.
 He served in the 33rd Congress from 1853 to 1855.
 He was also a strong supporter of abolitionism, as well as an avid member of the American Colonization Society.
 On May 19, 1854, he delivered his only speech as a house member.
 In this speech, he addressed the proposal of the Nebraska and Kansas Bill—a bill which called for popular sovereignty in territory that was previously barred slavery.

-In 1833, Henry Cooper was arrested in West Chester under the existing Fugitive slave laws.
-The case was seen by Judge Isaac Darlington.

-When Cooper was found guilty and ordered to return to slavery, Everhart along with numerous other Cestrian abolitionist residents pitched in various amounts from $3-$10, and purchased his freedom for $300.
+In 1833, Henry Cooper was arrested in West Chester under the existing fugitive slave laws.
+Judge Isaac Darlington oversaw the court case.
+When Cooper was found guilty and ordered to return to slavery, Everhart along with numerous other Cestrian abolitionist residents contributed various amounts from $3 to $10, purchasing Cooper's freedom for $300.